r-cybersecurity/your-experience-starting-in-security/README.md

 ### To submit a response

-* Write a short bio about yourself/your work, a minimum of 3 sentences, and no more than 5-7.
+* Write a short **beginner-friendly** summary about your role, a minimum of 3 sentences, and no more than 5-7.
 * Submit an issue containing:
-  * That bio
+  * That summary (to explain what your role does in the directory, so people don't have to click to find out)
   * A link to your blog post

 The blog post should roughly fit the questionnaire, but please add or subtract content as you see fit for flow or to cover important things that newcomers should know.
 If there's anything outside of this list you think *all* respondants should answer, please open an issue, and we'll add it (people who have already written their article won't be expected to add it though).